 You’ve curated the perfect *chef’s kiss* menu for your wedding night, whether you’re doing a DIY nacho bar or working with one of our favorite local caterers, but now comes the challenging part: deciding just how much of those yummy eats and sweets you need to actually have catered.
-First knowing your guests, the type of reception you’re having and the type of dinner to be served is pivotal in getting an accurate catering count.
-As a general rule of thumb, it is always better to err on the side of ordering more food than ordering less, as you do not want to leave guests unsatisfied with the reception!
-However, no need to worry, as our easy to follow guide below outlines how to calculate wedding catering based on guest count.
-Cheers and happy planning!
+First, knowing your guests, the type of reception you’re having, and the dinner to be served is pivotal in getting an accurate catering count.
+As a general rule of thumb, it is always better to order more food than order less, as you do not want to leave guests unsatisfied with the reception!
+However, no need to worry, as our easy-to-follow guide outlines how to calculate wedding catering based on guest count.
+Cheers, and happy planning!

 Appetizers

 In general, calculate your appetizer number to be 6 pieces for every 1 guest in attendance.
-When planning out your wedding timeline, take into consideration how long it will be before guests eat dinner.
+When planning your wedding timeline, consider how long it will be before guests eat dinner.
 If you have a long intermission between the ceremony and the reception, you may want to offer more appetizers.
-If you are asking people to leave and come back later, offering less appetizers is the way to go.
-Keep in mind that offering appetizers will typically help keep your buffet cost down, since guests will eat roughly 10% less at dinner when appetizers are served.
+If you ask people to leave and return later, offering less appetizers is the way to go.
+Keep in mind that offering appetizers will typically help keep your buffet cost down since guests will eat roughly 10% less at dinner when appetizers are served.
 Also, the smaller the appetizer bite, the higher the number can go.

-PRO TIP: Try a different appetizer for every 40 that are needed.
-If you are needing 120 appetizers, have 3 different options for guests to eat!
+PRO TIP: Try a different appetizer for every 40 needed.
+If you need 120 appetizers, have 3 different options for guests to eat!

 Entrées

-If you are not offering a plated meal where guests RSVP with their entrée choice, calculating for 1.5 servings for every 1 guest will get you a general entrée count.
-When serving a buffet, keep in mind that one dish may be more popular than the other among your guests (people tend to gravitate to what is most comfortable to them).
-Remember to take your vegetarian and vegan guests into consideration when planning out your entrée menu, and make sure that number is accounted for, also.
+If you are not offering a plated meal where guests RSVP with their entrée choice, calculating 1.5 servings for every 1 guest will get you a general entrée count.
+When serving a buffet, remember that one dish may be more popular than the other among your guests (people tend to gravitate to what is most comfortable for them).
+Remember to consider your vegetarian and vegan guests when planning your entrée menu, and make sure that number is also accounted for.
 Decrease your meat count and increase your veggie count as needed.

-PRO TIP: Make sure to include your vendors when calculating your wedding catering.
-This ensures they get fed and are able to enjoy your reception, too!
+PRO TIP: Include your vendors when calculating your wedding catering.
+This ensures they get fed and can enjoy your reception, too!

 Non-alcoholic Drinks